 We can count on increases in local natural gas and electric utilities.
 The best preparation for a cold winter is to replace existing heating and cooling equipment with quality high efficient equipment.
 Just like a new car, the odds are new equipment will be much more dependable and will run more efficiently.
 Speaking of cars, if you could compare a car to your furnace, it would travel 90K miles each year.
 How many “miles” does your furnace have on it?

 Hopefully, you will be well prepared for cold weather.
-If not call John Henry's Plumbing, Heating, and Air to fix your frozen pipes and heating equipment!
+If not call John Henry's Plumbing, Heating, Air, and Electrical to fix your frozen pipes and heating equipment!